for Jiaogulan Herbal Tea: Recipes and Recommendations

 and beautify skin weakened or damaged by smoke, pollution, harsh

-and flow.
-Increased circulation contributes to your body's tone
+weather and stress.
+Gynostemma may contribute to your body's tone

 by making your skin fuller, fresher, relaxed and elastic.